Czajnikowski/Czajnikowski.github.io/_posts/2017-04-08-break-out-of-reduce.md

 }
 {% endhighlight %}

 In my post I'm gonna show you how I've implemented it as an extension method on `Sequence`.
-For TL;DR jump to the last code snippet or check out my playground [here](https://github.com/Czajnikowski/Playgrounds).
+For TL;DR jump to the <a href="#hereItIs">last section of the post</a> or check out my playground [here](https://github.com/Czajnikowski/Playgrounds).

 #### We can do this:
 {: style="text-align: center;"}